Skip to main content

 Arabic Coffee (Qahwa)

-Lightly roasted coffee flavored with cardamom and sometimes saffron.
-Typically served from traditional coffee pot called 'dallah' into small cups without handles.
-Symbol of hospitality in Qatar, often offered to guests upon arrival.
+Lightly roasted coffee flavored with cardamom and sometimes saffron, poured from a traditional pot called a dallah into small handleless cups.
+It's a hospitality custom in Qatar, usually offered to guests as soon as they arrive.

 coffeeHot